Luno0811/Final_Project_Indigo/README.md

 ### HTML
 - Using Javascript, the website was made to include 2 drop down menus, one by date and another by state.
 - Once a date and state is selected, the drop down menus create multiple visuals through the dataset.
+  - Populates a bar graph with vaccination data including distributed and wasted doses, as well as vaccinations
+  - Generates full record data for the date and state
+  - Generates a line graph for that state over the whole time period showing that states overall trends in vaccinated versus wasted doses against total population

 ![image](https://user-images.githubusercontent.com/111723067/217967729-431058c3-392d-44a9-802b-6b2bc09b09fc.png)